 Day 2: Up the east coast to Linkwater

 We picked our van up right down the street and excitedly hit the road.
-We drove up highway 1.
+We drove up Highway 1.
 Drove through wine country, along the coast, through Blenheim, Picton and spent the night at Smith Farm in Linkwater.

-Damn this are was pretty.
+Damn this area was pretty.
 Everything was green.
 Other than the cities, it felt so open and looked like such pure, untouched land.
 We were amazed by all of the sheep.
 Literally millions of sheep.

 We slept in Motupipi.
 I thought we were rolling up to a beautiful field but it was a damn parking lot.
 But the drive there was unbeatable and we met a nice German couple.